Herniated Disc Treatment

 A herniated disc can heal on its own, but the majority of cases need medical intervention.
 When you visit American Interventional Pain Institute, you first undergo a thorough evaluation and examination, including diagnostic imaging tests such as X-rays or an MRI scan.

 Once your provider has a precise diagnosis, there are a number of effective treatments to relieve your symptoms and help the herniated disc heal.
 These include:

 - Muscle relaxants

 - Anti-inflammatory medications

 Epidural spinal injections containing corticosteroids can also help reduce pain and inflammation caused by herniated discs.

 In most cases, these conservative approaches result in relief of herniated disc symptoms, but some patients may require surgery.

-For an effective resolution of your back or neck pain, call American Interventional Pain Institute or schedule an appointment online today.
+For an effective resolution of your back or neck pain, call American Interventional Pain Institute at 561-641-0089 to request a consultation today.